dji-sdk/Onboard-SDK-Doc/source/introduction/homepage.md

 This document helps you get started with the various aspects of building OSDK applications.

-## Get Started Immediately

-Developers can get started immediately by following the steps to [run a sample application](../quick-start/quick-start.html).
-If you haven't been here before, please read the rest of this document.

 ## Introduction

 This section introduces and compares the products compatible with the DJI OSDK, and outlines the SDK itself.